pietheinstrengholt/synapse-lab/module05/module05.md

 ## :tada: Summary

-In this module module you learned how to use Data Flows.
+In this module, you learned how to use a Pipeline that implements Code-free logic to do to extract, transform, and load data into an Azure Synapse Analytics table.
 More info:

 - https://docs.microsoft.com/en-us/azure/data-factory/concepts-data-flow-overview
 - https://azure.microsoft.com/nl-nl/blog/azure-data-factory-mapping-data-flows-are-now-generally-available/